Joe1350/phase-1-project/README.md

 I would like to:

--Add media queries to allow mobile viewing.
+- Add media queries to allow mobile viewing.
--Make the likes persist.
+- Make the likes persist.
--Add a link to third-party episode details, espescially for episodes that aren't in the api.
+- Add a link to third-party episode details, espescially for episodes that aren't in the api.
--Add links for buying and/or watching the episodes
+- Add links for buying and/or watching the episodes

 ## Contributing